-Allocation of expenses to Sec.
-951A category income.
-The IRS notes that the final FTC regulations do not alter the statutory requirement for deductions to be allocated and apportioned to the Sec.
-951A category.
-However, simultaneously issued 2019 FTC proposed regulations do include certain additional rules that may effectively preclude the allocation and apportionment of certain research and experimentation expenses to the Sec.
-951A category.
+Allocation of expenses to section 951A category income.
+The IRS notes that the final FTC regulations do not alter the statutory requirement for deductions to be allocated and apportioned to the section 951A category.
+However, simultaneously issued 2019 FTC proposed regulations do include certain additional rules that may effectively preclude the allocation and apportionment of certain research and experimentation expenses to the section 951A category.

-Exempt income and asset definitions and the Sec.
-250 deduction.
-The final FTC regulations adopt the proposed FTC regulations’ treatment of the Sec.
-250 deduction for purposes of the exempt income and asset provisions.
-Certain related modifications have been made addressing issues pertaining to identification of assets that produce income included in foreign derived intangible income for these purposes, and changes regarding foreign derived deduction eligible income (“FDDEI”) and gross FDDEI.
+Exempt income and asset definitions and the section 250 deduction.
+The final FTC regulations adopt the proposed FTC regulations’ treatment of the section 250 deduction for purposes of the exempt income and asset provisions.
+Certain related modifications have been made addressing issues pertaining to identification of assets that produce income included in foreign-derived intangible income for these purposes, and changes regarding foreign-derived deduction eligible income (“FDDEI”) and gross FDDEI.

-FTC limitation under Sec.
-904; transition rules for new separate categories; safe harbor and “reconstruction option.”
+FTC limitation under section 904; transition rules for new separate categories; safe harbor and “reconstruction option.”
 The IRS notes that the proposed FTC regulations provide transition rules for assigning carryforwards of unused foreign taxes paid or accrued, or deemed paid or accrued, in pre-2018 tax years to post-2017 separate categories.
-These include the new category for foreign branch category income.
+These include the new foreign branch category income.